Electricity sector in Ghana: Crude oil and natural gas production

-Ghana produces 140–200 million cubic feet of natural gas per day and in which natural gas production in Ghana has been restrained from full production capacity since December 2012, due to delays in construction of a Ghanaian gas refinery in Sekondi-Takoradi, that was scheduled to be completed by December 2012 and now scheduled to be completed by December 2013, and due to which in turn has led to gas flaring and Ghana losing hundreds of millions a day, since December 2012 in revenues from natural gas production.
-Since December 2012, billions of dollars a year have been lost from the Ghanaian GDP, due to the delays in construction of a gas refinery in Sekondi-Takoradi.
+Ghana produces 140–200 million cubic feet of natural gas per day.
+Natural gas production in Ghana has been restrained from full production capacity since December 2012, due to delays in construction of a gas refinery in Sekondi-Takoradi that was scheduled to be completed by December 2012, then scheduled to be completed by December 2013, and due to which in turn has led to gas flaring and Ghana losing hundreds of millions a day in revenues from natural gas production.
+Since December 2012, billions of dollars a year have been lost from the Ghanaian GDP, due to the delays in construction of this gas refinery.

 A Ghanaian oilfield which is reported to contain up to 3 Goilbbl of crude oil was discovered in 2007, and according to the Ghanaian government, the country could expand its petroleum reserves up to 5 Goilbbl of crude oil in reserves within a few years.

-Ghana produces 200,000 barrels of crude oil per day on average from an expected 1–2 million barrels of crude oil per day, and an expected crude oil production revenue of US$ 30 billion a year; as with Angola, also a crude oil producer, has an expected 2 million barrels of crude oil production per day and receives an expected $33.7 billion a year in crude oil revenues.
+Ghana produces 200,000 barrels of crude oil per day on average, from an expected 1–2 million barrels of crude oil per day, and an expected crude oil production revenue of US$ 30 billion a year; Angola, also a crude oil producer, has an expected 2 million barrels of crude oil production per day, and receives an expected $33.7 billion a year in crude oil revenues.

 Tremendous inflow of economic capital from fossil fuel into the Ghanaian economy, began from the first quarter of 2011 when Ghana started producing crude oil and natural gas in commercial quantities and the Ghana crude oil industry accounted for 6% of the Ghanaian economic revenue for 2011.
-Oil and Gas exploration in Ghana continues and the amount of both crude oil and natural gas in Ghana continues to increase.
-As of August 2022, the crude oil production size in Ghana lay at 177 thousand barrels per day.
+Oil and gas exploration in Ghana continues, and the amount of both crude oil and natural gas in Ghana continues to increase.
+As of August 2022, the crude oil production size in Ghana was 177 thousand barrels per day.